-The experiment was laid out in area organic farm Karguwan ji, Bundelkhand University, Jhansi Uttar Pradesh situated between the two rivers Pahuj and Betwa at an average elevation of 225 meters above mean sea level at 78034’11’E longitude and 25026’55’N latitude.
+The experiment was laid out in the Organic Farm of Karguwan ji, Bundelkhand University, Jhansi Uttar Pradesh situated between the two rivers Pahuj and Betwa at an average elevation of 225 meters above mean sea level at 78º34’11’E longitude and 25º26’55’N latitude.
 The Bundelkhand region falls under agro-climatic zone VI.
-The soil was loamy red in texture and slightly basic in nature (pH 8.1).
+The soil was loamy red in texture and slightly basic (pH 8.1).
 The experiment was laid out in completely randomized design with five treatments to evaluate the performance of sodium potassium niobate nanoparticles on seed germination, Yield and Yield attributes of sugar beet.
-The treatments consist moistened with deionized water [0.0ppm (control), 200ppm, 400ppm, 600ppm and 800ppm] before sowing.
-The treatment combinations are given in table- 1.
+The treatments consisted of moistened with deionized water with Sodium potessium niobate nanoparticles having concentrations of 0.0ppm (control), 200, 400, 600 and 800ppm respectively before sowing.
+The treatment combinations are given in Table- 1.

 TABLE 1.
 The treatment combinations